sd6387400-lang/My-GApps/README.md

 # GAPPS-Mi439
 These are GAPPs packages from NikGapps Specifically For Mi439 devices😉

+# Credits
+* NikGapps Team for providing us automated system and tools to flash Custom Gapps
+* Google For providing Logos for them and obviously Gapps for us to use in our ROMs
 ---
 # Details
 * Here i Will post My Gapps Configs